OkaeriPoland/okaeri-placeholders/README.md

 ## Benchmarks

 Charts are representing operations per second for each of the implementations.
-For the source code see [benchmark](https://github.com/OkaeriPoland/okaeri-placeholders/tree/master/benchmark) directory.
+For the current source code of test see [benchmark](https://github.com/OkaeriPoland/okaeri-placeholders/tree/master/benchmark) directory.
 - Okaeri Placeholders benchmark is based on cached CompiledMessage as this is intended use of the library.
 PlaceholderContext is created every iteration.
 - JDK8 String#replace benchmarks are chaining replace calls together, as one may do while implementing this type of system with no additional code.
 - CommonsLang3 StringUtils#replaceEach benchmarks are using standard single call with no additional code.
-- System spec: (AdoptOpenJDK)(build 1.8.0_282-b08), OS: Ubuntu 20.04.2 LTS x86_64, CPU: AMD Ryzen 5 3600 (12) @ 3.600GHz
+- Spec: (AdoptOpenJDK)(build 1.8.0_282-b08), OS: Ubuntu 20.04.2 LTS x86_64, CPU: AMD Ryzen 5 3600 (12) @ 3.600GHz, okaeri-placeholders: 1.0.0

 ### Simple
 This group represents average messages with fields.